 - Direct access to original hard copy land title and survey records is limited to LTSA employees and those with direct access privileges including land surveyors, historical researchers and registry agents.

 - Registry agents and other professionals can electronically request land title records and conduct research on your behalf.
 Professionals can also assist with interpreting land title records.
-Contacting a registry agent is the recommended way to request older land title documents and plans only available on microfilm or in paper at the land title office.
+Contacting a registry agent is the recommended way to request older land title documents and plans only accessible in a land title office.

 - Learn how to hire a professional to assist with research of historical records.